Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 but in all seriousness, this is the kind of petulant bitching I abhor in a statesman.
 Its the kind of whining you expect to hear from a deep-seated, dynastic candidate with lots of connections and money but limited charisma, tact, and insight.
 Hillary lost the election because she was a turd of a candidate that avoided red states and rural populations where she refused to send any message.
 Instead she concentrated on playing the numbers and winning by electoral college votes in big blue cities.
 Rural and suburban voters outside of these areas saw her as disconnected and disinterested in things like systemic unemployment, drug crises, and healthcare.
 She was the woman who shamelessly arrived in a five-thousand dollar red designed gunny sack to lecture the masses on inequality.

-History vs Hillary (Score:3)
+History vs Hillary (Score:4, Informative)

 Hillary claims she lost because of Trump's superior data operation?